 Once you have sent your Smoke Test, please make sure to be available to field backer questions.
-The Smoke Test will reveal any issues with surveys (add-ons, shipping fees, etc) and backers will either write into BackerKit's Support Team, or send you direct messages through Kickstarter/Indiegogo.
-Please monitor your email inbox for forwarded tickets from our Support Team and Kickstarter inbox for backer inquiries.
+The Smoke Test will reveal any issues with surveys (add-ons, shipping fees, etc) and backers will either write into BackerKit's Support Team, or send you direct messages through your crowdfunding platform (BackerKit / Kickstarter / Indiegogo).
+Please monitor your email inbox for forwarded tickets from our Support Team and messages or comments coming from your crowdfunding platform.

 After you begin sending survey invites, please also be available to answer questions for our Support Team, as they will be handling most of your backer questions ( if Support is turned on in your dashboard).
 Our Support team will forward any tickets they are unable to answer, usually in regards to the actual rewards, or other special case scenarios.
 If you followup with our Support Team to let them know how to handle certain requests, they will add notes to our Staff Page to answer future similar inquiries.
 We are here to help!